 4. Borders must be erased.
 Sure, you can keep your imaginary lines to democratically elect leaders and resolve local issues.
 But economic, political and military sovereignty serve only to enable corruption and morally indefensible prejudice.
 People must have the right to migrate wherever they please, especially in a world where diminishing resources and extreme weather should be expected.

 We live in a time when our most crucial, existential issues are global and extremely time sensitive.
-The United Nations is the obvious institution to implement the needed changes.
 I understand that these positions are not popular but the sooner they are addressed, the better our prospects for avoiding catastrophe.

 It has been about five years since I first began to feel the symptoms of Cerebellar Ataxia, no doubt the most challenging years of my life.
 For more than two years I was unable to walk, drive or care for myself.
 Thankfully I have unexpectedly recovered from the worst and symptoms have been more or less stable for the last two years.
 I still stumble and stagger daily and have very little energy.
 I generally feel a few decades older than I am.
 An hour cleaning up my neglected lawn and garden today exhausted me.
 My annual MRI still shows a shrunken cerebellum and this is not expected to change, as neurons do not regenerate.
 My neurologist is still uncertain as to the cause, although MS and metabolic or neuro-toxic insult remain on the table.